-While an additional or deputy municipal commissioner has always accompanied earlier mayors abroad, sources said authorities gave Mayor Snehal Ambekar’s recent Russia trip a miss due to the freezing weather there
+While additional or deputy municipal commissioner accompanied earlier mayors abroad, sources said authorities gave Snehal Ambekar’s recent Russia trip a miss due to freezing weather there

 Senior officers at the Brihanmumbai Municipal Corporation (BMC) shied away from having to accompany Mayor Snehal Ambekar on her maiden foreign tour.
 The reason?
 Ambekar had been invited to an event in Russia, which BMC sources said was “too cold” for senior officials.